itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-notes.markdown

 host$ make LSMOD=/tmp/mylsmod localmodconfig
 ```

-(yes, i know many images dont contain scp by default.
-We will handle this soon by integrating scp to our disk image, dont worry).
+(many images dont contain scp by default.
+We will handle this soon by integrating scp to our disk image).

 Another alternative, is using: